School of Visual Art and Design

 Graduation with Leadership Distinction: GLD: Research

-Advanced development of individual direction in painting and skills in the representation of the human figure working observationally from the live model.
+Advanced development of individual direction in painting and skills which may include working observationally from the live model.
 Special emphasis on material selection and formal principles of painting as applied toward individual goals.

 Intaglio techniques, such as drypoint, etching and collagraph, including the execution of original works in these media.